 Eliminating the use of animals for food will require fundamentally transforming global economic and agricultural systems to work for human and non-human animals, not profit.
 Shifts of such historic magnitude require mass political movements.
 But the tactics of confrontational vegan activism restrict the possibility of such a movement emerging.

-Their narratives construe veganism as a moral red-line – justified by ecological breakdown’s immediacy and/or animals’ right to life – alienating and excluding from that movement so many with deep, legitimate cultural commitments to eating meat.
+Their narratives construe veganism as a moral red-line – justified by ecological breakdown’s immediacy and/or animals’ right to life – alienating and excluding from that movement so many with deep, legitimate cultural commitments to eat meat.
 Capitalism makes it impossible to live and consume with total moral purity.
 Producing activist cultures requiring so much of participants means shooting ourselves in the foot before the marathon begins.

-Activism is Misdirected
+Vegan Activists' Activism is Misdirected

 It is right that successful social movements confront the status quo and dominant narratives.
 However, by focusing on ordinary people’s behaviors vegan activists’ target is misdirected.
 If our ambition is to transform our food system, our target must be governments and corporations propping up business-as-usual.
 Our terrain of struggle must also move beyond just changing hearts, minds, and specific laws, and towards advancing proposals and demands for structural alternatives.